Mika Säppi

 I lead the technology unit for audio operations and solve problems that may not even exist yet.

 My expertise lies in the ability to create predictable and reliable solutions, and to design different communication standards for crisis situations.
 I am passionate about innovations that are reliable and responsible.
-You won't get a solution from me that works, but no one can guess how or why.
+You won't get a solution from me that works, but no one has an idea how or why.

 While many of the best ideas arise in unexpected places, the key to success is a community of professionals who identify and develop these ideas further.